EUV lithography: EUV stochastic issues

 With the natural Poisson distribution due to the random arrival and absorption times of the photons, there is an expected natural dose (photon number) variation of at least several percent 3 sigma, making the exposure process susceptible to stochastic variations.
 The dose variation leads to a variation of the feature edge position, effectively becoming a blur component.
 Unlike the hard resolution limit imposed by diffraction, shot noise imposes a softer limit, with the main guideline being the ITRS line width roughness (LWR) spec of 8% (3s) of linewidth.
 Increasing the dose will reduce the shot noise, but this also requires higher source power.

 The two issues of shot noise and EUV-released electrons point out two constraining factors: 1) keeping dose high enough to reduce shot noise to tolerable levels, but also 2) avoiding too high a dose due to the increased contribution of EUV-released photoelectrons and secondary electrons to the resist exposure process, increasing the edge blur and thereby limiting the resolution.
 Aside from the resolution impact, higher dose also increases outgassing and limits throughput, and crosslinking occurs at very high dose levels.
 For chemically amplified resists, higher dose exposure also increases line edge roughness due to acid generator decomposition.
 Also, an upper limit to how much dose can be increased is imposed by resist loss.

-As of October 2025, new calculations show that higher EUV dose may have diminishing returns due to the larger contribution of electron noise relative to photon noise.

 Due to resist thinning with increased dose, EUV stochastic defectivity limits will define a narrow CD or dose window.
 The thinner resist at higher incident dose reduces absorption, and hence, absorbed dose.
+The thinner resist is also more susceptible to nanovoids leading to resist breaks.

 Even with higher absorption at the same dose, EUV has a larger shot noise concern than the ArF (193 nm) wavelength, mainly because it is applied to thinner resists.
 There is also an extra component noise from the secondary electron emission.

 Due to stochastic considerations, the IRDS 2022 lithography roadmap now acknowledges increasing doses for smaller feature sizes.

 EUV resolution will likely be compromised by stochastic effects.
 Stochastic defect densities have exceeded 1/cm^{2}, at 36 nm pitch; this is aggravated by electron blur.
 In 2024, an EUV resist exposure by ASML revealed a missing+bridging 32 nm pitch contact hole defect density floor >0.25/cm^{2} (177 defects per wafer), made worse with thinner resist.
 ASML indicated 30 nm pitch would not use direct exposure but double patterning.
 Intel did not use EUV for 30 nm pitch.
 Besides lower absorbed photon density, the impact of stochastic effects on EUV resolution is also tied to the smaller molecular size of EUV resists.

-DRAM scaling will also become difficult at 10-11 nm design rules, due to EUV stochastics.
+DRAM scaling will also become difficult at 10–11 nm design rules, due to EUV stochastics.
 The storage node patterns, which are arranged in a hexagonal array, are particularly sensitive due to their reliance on hexapole EUV illumination, which splits the image into three different sub-images, each with a third of the dose.